arenaxr/arena-docs/content/overview/user-guide.md

 ### ARENA Username

-If you choose to login using your google account, you will be asked to signup and define your arena username:
+If you choose to login using your Google account, you will be asked to signup and define your arena username:

 <img src="/assets/img/overview/signup.png" width="500"/>